Unlock the Power of Rabbit Litter for Your Garden

 Nutritional Benefits of Rabbit Manure

 Rabbit droppings are like a nutrient-packed snack for your plants!
-They contain about 2.4% nitrogen, 1.4% phosphorus, and 0.6% potassium, plus a bunch of other trace elements that help your plants thrive.
+They contain about 2.4% nitrogen, 1.4% phosphorus, and 0.6% potassium.
+Plus, they include a bunch of trace elements that help your plants thrive.
 This nutrient mix makes rabbit manure a superstar for everything from leafy greens to juicy veggies.
-Plus, the nutrients are released slowly, so your plants get a steady supply for all that healthy growth and delicious yields.
+The best part?
+The nutrients are released slowly.
+This means your plants get a steady supply for healthy growth and delicious yields.

 How to Use Rabbit Poop in Your Garden